Description

 The name was deliberately straightforward: “Business” for the white-collar audience it served, “A” for automatic.
 No clever portmanteau — just a clear statement of purpose for the dress watch of Japan’s post-war business generation.

 The 83-series calibers powering the Business-A were a genuine step up from entry-level Seiko offerings: 27 to 30 jewels when most mid-market automatics offered 17–21, with Diashock protecting the balance staff through decades of daily wear.
-Day-date quickset at 3 o’clock added practical utility without cluttering the dial.
+The day-date at 3 o’clock added practical utility without cluttering the dial, with a quickset date; the day is set by cycling the hands past midnight.

 The Business-A occupies the sweet spot between the Seiko 5 (entry-level) and the King Seiko (luxury) — offering genuine professional-grade horology at a price the secondary market hasn’t fully caught up with.
-Finding examples with their period expansion bracelets intact is increasingly rare, as most have been lost to broken links or swapped straps over the decades.
+Many were sold on period expansion bracelets, and plenty have since been swapped for straps or lost links along the way.

 About This Watch